 Is a modular program degree a recognized degree?

-Yes, a modular program degree is a recognized undergraduate degree fully approved by the Province of Ontario and accredited by The Association for Biblical Higher Education (ABHE).
+Yes, a modular program degree is a recognized undergraduate degree fully approved by the Province of Ontario.

-What are the admissions requirements for modular rograms?
+What are the admissions requirements for modular programs?

 Applicants must be 25 years of age or older.
 BRE applicants must have served for two or more years in a local church or parachurch ministry in some lay or professional ministry.
 DCP applicants must have completed at least one year of accredited transferable university or college credits with a cumulative GPA (grade point average) of 2.0 or above.